hpuhr/COMPASS/readme.txt

 The binary is released under Creative Commons Attribution 4.0 International (CC BY 4.0) Human readable: https://creativecommons.org/licenses/by/4.0/
 Legal: https://creativecommons.org/licenses/by/4.0/legalcode

+While it is permitted to use the AppImage for commercial purposes, the used open-source libraries might still prohibit this without further permission.
+It is the responsibility of the user to see to inspect the user manual and confirm that their use cases are permitted under the referenced licenses.

 Disclaimer
 ----------